 King would become the signature leader of the civil rights movement and was awarded the Nobel Peace Prize in 1964.

 Bernice Martin, who was 105 when the celebrated documentary premiered, is the only Simsbury resident in the film who met MLK.

 “Yes, I remember meeting Martin Luther King — very much so,” she said in the film.
 “I met him in church for the first time because he came up with the tobacco workers.”

 Bernice’s husband, Garland Martin, was the choir director at First Church in Simsbury in the 1940s — and King and other Morehouse students sang in the choir.
 Bernice died in January 2016 at the age of 110.

 Today, there are no living local residents who interacted with King, according to area officials.
 But the testimony of those residents nearly a decade ago helped confirm that the once-supposed myth of MLK’s legacy in Simsbury is, in fact, reality. +

 • View award-winning documentary — Summers of Freedom: The Story of Martin Luther King Jr. in Connecticut

 Today Magazine editor-in-chief Bruce Deckert is a five-time SPJ award-winner • He was an ESPN.com editor for 17 years

-This article first appeared as a cover story in the August 2019 issue of Today Magazine — the story received a third-place SPJ award in 2020 in Connecticut's Education Reporting magazine category • SPJ = Society of Professional Journalists
+This story received a third-place SPJ award in 2020 in Connecticut's Education Reporting magazine category • SPJ = Society of Professional Journalists